-Served in a soft bun, it’s both salty and greasy in a seductive succulent way, amazing value for only $28.
+Served in a soft bun, it’s both salty and seductive in a greasy succulent way, amazing value for only $29.

-Don’t expect too much service when you order; the ladies there won’t smile and they don’t care, but a Chicken Bun this good is too fine to pass up.
+Don’t expect too much service when you order; the ladies there won’t smile and they don’t care, but a Chicken Bun (鸡肉包) this good is worth the indifference.

 Macau Street Food: Beef Tongue Bun

-And just to prove that we are in Asia, Macau also serves up a strangely good Beef Tongue Bun at Sai Van On Kei, a small restaurant opposite Lou Kau Mansion that’s been in business since 1954.
+And just to prove that we are in Asia, Macau also serves up a strangely good Beef Tongue Bun at Sai Van On Kei, a small restaurant located on Av do Rodrigo Rodrigues, near the Orient Arch.